Tanner/Napster/README.md

 ### Response
 The server responds with multiple commands depending on how many files are currently on the server.

-`LIST # # file file file\n`
+`LIST # file file file\n`

-The first number is the number of messages to expect.
-The second number is the current message number.
+The number is the number of files to expect.
 The rest of the remaining arguments are the files available on the server.

-Multiple LIST responses may be sent depending on the number of files known by the server.
-If none are known, then the server replies with `LIST 1 1\n`.
+If none are known, then the server replies with `LIST 0\n`.

 Resources
 ---------